Ledger Nano X wallet profile

 Yes.
 Bluetooth on a security device raised legitimate early skepticism, but the architecture addresses the concern.
 Even if the Bluetooth signal were intercepted, only encrypted public data would be visible — private keys never leave the secure element chip over any channel.
 Bluetooth transmits only transaction requests and confirmation data.
 Every transaction still requires physical button presses on the Nano X itself to approve.
 An attacker who intercepted the connection would have no path to the keys without physical possession of the device.

-Visit Ledger Nano X
+Ledger Nano X offer details

-Best Ledger Nano X Alternatives
+Ledger Nano X alternatives

 You Might Also Need